ghumakkad/blog/_posts/2018-09-30-pin-parvati-pass.markdown

   <figcaption>A view from Mudh village after weather clears</figcaption>
 </figure>

 The snowfall had never stopped, but Rohit was able to convey the information about our safety next day.
 We started getting news about the havoc this weather had created.
-The roads were closed everywhere and we had no other option than to wait till the road to Kaza(district headquarter of Spiti) opens.
+The roads were closed everywhere and we had no other option than to wait till the road to Kaza(A popular place in Spiti and headquarter of Spiti subdivision) opens.
 These two days, we had a good time in the village enjoying what was available for us.
 After a day, the cafe were serving only their home stay guests as food had become scarce in the village.
 The weather was now clear after two days in Mudh.
 Road were getting repaired and we made our way to Kaza.
-Road to Manali via Rohtang pass was not broken at many places and there was no sign of it getting repaired in near future.
+Road to Manali via Rohtang pass was broken at many places and there was no sign of it getting repaired in near future.
 The road to Shimla via, Reckong Peo was open next day and we made our way home.